raspberrypi/documentation/linux/filesystem/backup.md

 sudo dd bs=4M if=/dev/sdb of=raspbian.img
 ```

-This will create an image file on your PC which you can use to write to another SD card, and keep exactly the same contents and settings.
+This will create an image file on your computer which you can use to write to another SD card, and keep exactly the same contents and settings.
 To restore or clone to another card, use `dd` in reverse:

 ```bash
 sudo dd bs=4M if=raspbian.img of=/dev/sdb